basnijholt/nijho.lt/content/post/ssh-1password-funtoo-keychain/index.md

 **The Goal:** Use 1Password as the secure vault for the SSH key passphrase but rely on `keychain` to manage the `ssh-agent` process and ensure the key, once unlocked, remains available for the entire login session without further prompts from 1Password.

+{{% callout note %}}
+Requires 1Password CLI (`op`) and Funtoo Keychain installed.
+This post assumes you have a working SSH key and a 1Password account with the CLI installed and authenticated.
+Run `brew install --cask 1password-cli` and `brew install keychain` to install them.
+{{% /callout %}}

 **Why This Approach?**

 This setup directly addresses the trade-off I encountered.